microsoft/code-with-engineering-playbook/developer-experience/readme.md

 The DevEx champion takes ownership in holding the team accountable for providing a positive developer experience.
 The following outline responsibilities for the DevEx champion.

 - Actively seek opportunities for improving the solution developer experience
-- Work with the dev lead to iteratively improve team expectations for developer experience
+- Work with the Dev Lead to iteratively improve team expectations for developer experience

 - Curate a backlog actionable stories that identify areas for improvement and prioritize with respect to project delivery goals by engaging directly with the Product Owner and Customer.
 - Serve as subject matter expert for the rest of the team.
 Help the team determine how to implement DevEx expectations and identify deviations.